When in Rome... These Are the Things to Do!

 Top Things to Do in Rome: Must-See Attractions

-A 10-minute walk brings you to Piazza Venezia and the Altar of the Fatherland, then onward to the Pantheon, 2,000 years old and still boasting the world’s largest unreinforced concrete dome.
+From there, everything tightens together.
+Ten minutes on foot takes you to Piazza Venezia and the towering Altar of the Fatherland, then to the Pantheon — older than most religions still practiced today and still holding the world’s largest unreinforced concrete dome.

 Non-Touristy Things to Do in Rome: Art Edition